Fourth Technological Revolution

 Big data

 Information is power.
 The full-blown Fourth Industrial Revolution will allow us to change data into information.
 Big data allows massive data management and interpretation for business purposes, which is particularly relevant when devising business strategies or making decisions.
+It also helps to better understand needs on the market and how they can be met.

 3D and 4D printing